Advanced Interface¶

 Existence Check¶

-In many cases, before performing further operations, it is necessary to check the existence of an element.
-Otherwise, the subsequent process may encounter exceptions, or even perform wrong operations on the wrong interface.
-At this time, you can use the following interface to check existence.
+In many situations, it is necessary to check the existence of an element before proceeding with further operations; otherwise, the subsequent flow may encounter exceptions or even perform wrong actions on an incorrect screen.
+You can use the following interface to determine existence.

 element.exists()